So you’re looking to find a bargain when it comes to your South African safari experience?

-Another reason South African safaris offer some of the best value on the continent is because tourist infrastructure and service standards across this country are generally very high.
+Another reason South African safaris offer some of the best value on the continent, is because tourist infrastructure and services across this country are generally very high.

 As a result of greater economic development, South Africa also has more competition when it comes to safari operators, which actually works to keep prices down, as does the fact that tourist demand here is high.

-As a major tourism destination therefore, South Africa offers some of the best international connections on the continent, with a wealth of flights arriving from around the globe into its international airports.
+And finally, as a major tourism destination, South Africa offers some of the best international flight connections on the continent.

-It’s worth noting too, that flights into Johannesburg are often cheaper than those into Cape Town, so considering flying internationally there if you want to source the cheapest tickets.
+It’s worth noting too, that flights into Johannesburg are often cheaper than those into Cape Town, so consider flying internationally there if you want to source the cheapest tickets.